thekatze/rehash/README.md

 # Is rehash for me?

 Probably not.
 It caters to a niche audience.
 A normal password manager is the way to go for most intents and purposes.
-Personally, I would highly recommend [Bitwarden](https://bitwarden.com/).
+I would highly recommend [Bitwarden](https://bitwarden.com/).

 The major drawbacks of rehash are:

 - Changing the master password changes all your passwords.
-- Changing a single password is difficult (there is support for password iterations, but its only an alleviation, not a solution)
+- Changing a single password is difficult (there is support for password iterations, but it is only an alleviation, not a solution)
 - It is not as secure as a password manager with truly randomly generated passwords.

 The type of person rehash is for could be described like this:

-- Does not want their passwords stored in the cloud (encrypted or not - its about the principle)
+- Does not want their passwords stored in the cloud (encrypted or not - it's about the principle)
 - Uses many different devices, so using a traditional offline password manager like [KeePass](https://keepassxc.org/) is unviable